omnistrate-oss/omnistrate-sdk-go/v1/docs/InputParameterApiAPI.md

 func main() {
-	serviceId := "s-12345678" // string | The ID of the service that this output parameter belongs to resourceId := "r-12345678" // string | The ID of the resource that this input parameter belongs to productTierVersion := "Dolor quibusdam dolore ullam molestias quis cum." // string | Product tier version of the instance to describe.
+	serviceId := "s-12345678" // string | The ID of the service that this output parameter belongs to resourceId := "r-12345678" // string | The ID of the resource that this input parameter belongs to productTierVersion := "Expedita sit ut sed sit exercitationem impedit." // string | Product tier version of the instance to describe.
 If not specified, the latest version is described. (optional) productTierId := "Beatae beatae." // string | Product tier id of the instance to describe.
 Needs to specified in combination with the product tier version (optional)

 	configuration := openapiclient.NewConfiguration()